South Nottinghamshire Hussars: 150th (South Nottinghamshire Hussars) Regiment, RHA

 The 150th, which was also part of Northern Command at the start of the war, also had two batteries, the 434th and the 435th.
 In June 1940, it was redesignated as the 150th (South Nottinghamshire Hussars Yeomanry) Field Regiment RA.
 A third battery, the 514th, was formed in January 1941.

 During the war, the regiment was at various times part of the 148th Infantry Brigade, 79th Armoured Division and 4th AGRA.
 It was equipped with 25pdr field guns for the first time in November 1940, whilst stationed in Ireland.
 It was the first TA Artillery Unit to be equipped with the brand new MKII 25pdr, on MKII Chassis.
 The recce party of the regiment landed in France on 7 June 1944 and the guns arrived two days later.

 150th (SNH Yeo) Regiment RA was disbanded in November 1944, owing to a lack of Infantry in the British Army, but an excess of gunners without guns.

 Postwar

 The two regiments were reconstituted in the TA in 1947, the 107th as 307th (South Nottinghamshire Hussars Yeomanry) Field Regiment, RA, the 150th becoming 350th (South Nottinghamshire Hussars Yeomanry) Heavy Regiment, RA.
 In 1950 the 350th merged into 350 (Robin Hood Foresters) Light Regiment, RA.
 The 307th regained its RHA distinction in 1955, first as 307th (RHA) (South Nottinghamshire Hussars Yeomanry) Field Regiment, RA, then from 1967 as The South Nottinghamshire Hussars Yeomanry (RHA).
 In 1969 it was reduced to cadre strength and placed under 101st (Northumbrian) Medium Regiment, then was restored to battery strength the following year (as 307th (South Notts Hussars) Battery).
 Latterly it formed part of 100th (Yeomanry) Regiment Royal Artillery but was placed in suspended animation under Army 2020.

-In January 2018, the unit was raised again as C (South Nottinghamshire Hussars) Troop, 210 (Staffordshire) Battery, of 103rd (Lancashire Artillery Volunteers) Regiment, RA.
+In January 2018, the Royal Artillery returned to Nottingham, as C (South Nottinghamshire Hussars) Troop, 210 (Staffordshire) Battery, of 103rd (Lancashire Artillery Volunteers) Regiment, RA.